YashShiroya/trouble-cross-trivia/README.md

 # TROUBLE CROSS: HOST OS v2.18

 A real-time multiplayer trivia game with betrayal mechanics.
-Built with React, TypeScript, and powered by Google Gemini AI.
+Built with React, TypeScript, and powered by Gemini API.

 ## 🎮 Game Overview